 So, you’re looking to install an ice maker kit yourself.
-DIY projects are rewarding and can save you a lot of cash – especially comparing the price of new refrigeration models that include ice makers, with the price of ice maker kits.
+DIY projects are rewarding and can save you a lot of cash – especially when looking at the price of new refrigerator models that include ice makers, versus the price of ice maker kits.

-Since there are many automatic appliance parts that make up an ice maker kit, it can be a bit overwhelming for someone who’s installing a kit for the first time.
+Since there are many automatic appliance parts that make up an ice maker kit, it can be a bit overwhelming for someone who’s trying to install one such kit for the first time.

 That’s where we come in.

 As ice maker pros, we’re here to show you how to set up your own ice maker to help you save money and gain knowledge on exactly how ice makers work – which will help you figure out potential ice maker issues down the road.

 What is an Ice Maker Kit?

 - FUNCTIONALITY: This Ice Maker and Humidifier Installation Kit will provide you with clear and sparkling ice cubes and...